MJJoyce/crawlnotifier/README.md

 # crawlnotifier

 This script runs the nutch crawl and makes sure that it notifies the relevent users after the crawl has ended.
 After the crawl it transfers the output folder of the crawl to local.
+It stores the satus in a file called bashout.txt and gives the path to it in the email.

 USAGE: